rbisdorff/Digraph3/docSphinx/tutorial.rst

     '6'    | -0.84  0.00 -0.40 -0.96 -0.18   -   -0.22
     '7'    |  0.88  0.72  0.82  0.52 -0.84  0.04  -
     >>> dg.showNeighborhoods()
-    Neighborhoods osberved in digraph 'randomdomValuation'
+    Neighborhoods observed in digraph 'randomdomValuation'
     Gamma     :
     '1': in => {'5', '7', '4'}, out => {'5', '7', '6', '3', '4'}
     '2': in => {'7', '3'}, out => {'5', '7', '4'}